-RIA-JMTC is designated as a Center of Industrial and Technical Excellence for Mobile Maintenance Systems, add-on armor and foundry operations, as well as the Center of Excellence for the Army in Advanced and Additive Manufacturing.
-Located in the facilities of RIA-JMTC are various blends of manufacturing techniques, such as 3D printing, traditional forge and foundry work combined with the most innovative and advanced technologies, processes and equipment in the machining, weld, fabrication and assembly manufacturing sector today.
+RIA-JMTC is designated as a Center of Industrial and under one roof, and additional storage space available Technical Excellence for Mobile Maintenance Systems, outside. add-on armor and foundry operations, as well as the RIA-JMTC is a full service, one-stop shop, saving Center of Excellence for the Army in Advanced and customers time and money by eliminating the need to Additive Manufacturing.
+Located in the facilities of RIAoutsource services.
+The capabilities range from having an JMTC are various blends of manufacturing techniques, advanced and additive manufacturing center, full-purpose such as 3D printing, traditional forge and foundry foundry, to fabrication and welding of various metals, to work combined with the most innovative and advanced heat treating, machining, painting and engineering. technologies, processes and equipment in the machining, weld, fabrication and assembly manufacturing sector FIND OUT MORE today.

 RIA-JMTC functions as a shop with facilities possessing the technical expertise and equipment to provide fullservice production engineering; prototype fabrication; complex, tight tolerance component part manufacturing; and weapons live-fire testing and simulation.
 This full range of capabilities allows for a rapid response to warfighter requirements emanating from all of the joint services.
 RIA-JMTC's business model to support any weapon system allows the manufacture of parts from raw material to finished product within a single facility.
-Located on a 946-acre island in the Mississippi River between Illinois and Iowa, RIA has more than 3 million square feet of manufacturing space and one of the largest warehouse facilities with more than 770,000 square feet under one roof, and additional storage space available outside.
+Located on a 946-acre island in the Mississippi River between Illinois and Iowa, RIA has more than 3 million square feet of manufacturing space and one of the largest warehouse facilities with more than 770,000 square feet